Types of Assistantships

 Available Graduate Assistantship Positions

-Departments with graduate programs traditionally offer graduate assistantships directly to students enrolled in their programs, so you should begin your search for an assistantship position within your department.
+Departments with main campus graduate programs typically offer available graduate assistantships directly to students who are or will be enrolled in their programs.
+You should begin your search for an assistantship position within your department.

 Mandatory Training for Graduate Assistants